 Marketing analytics strengthen your brand story.

 When it comes to storytelling, many brands struggle with shaping their story into a rewarding and mutually beneficial engagement with their high-value audiences.
 The reason?
 Not making the data they collect work for them.
 Today’s brands are collecting data at unprecedented levels.
-But turning that data into a great customer experience takes an analytics toolset that helps you make sense of your metrics.
-Marketing analytics reveals the who, when, where, and why in the data that flows to your web and mobile properties.
+But turning that data into a great customer experience takes an analytics toolset that helps you to make sense of your metrics.
+Marketing analytics reveals the who, when, where and why in the data that flows to your web and mobile properties.

 Turn data into insights using attribution.

 What drives your customers to buy?
 The answer is hidden in the data flowing to your brand story, exposed through the science and craft of attribution.
-Using marketing analytics, you can evaluate the touchpoints and interactions that make up the journey your audiences take with your brand, helping you understand which parts of your story are resonating.
+Using marketing analytics, you can evaluate the touchpoints and interactions that make up the journey your audiences take with your brand, helping you to understand which parts of your story are resonating.

 Analytics prove that marketers are generating leads, upselling, doing all the right things that drive your business.
 Attribution is a way to make sense of how your marketing is working.
-Cross-channel attribution, for instance, reveals where your story is picked up and how your audiences stay connected to your brand across multiple online and offline channels.
+Cross-channel attribution, for instance, reveals where your story is picked up and how your audiences stay connected to your brand across multiple online and off-line channels.

-While many organizations use traditional rules-based attribution — which works well for simple analysis — some require more complex analysis.
+While many organisations use traditional rules-based attribution — which works well for simple analysis — some require more complex analysis.
 This is where algorithmic attribution becomes a powerful tool.
 Adobe Analytics uses machine learning and advanced statistics to more objectively assign credit across all those touchpoints and ensure you are accurately assessing the value of your marketing efforts.

 Real-time data reveals real-time interest.
 You’ll know which content customers are looking at and what drives them to buy at that critical moment in time.
 You’re able to access digital marketing data flowing from your campaign activities and quickly respond.
-With highly granular details revealed through vibrant visualizations, you can make decisions within seconds of collecting the data.
+With highly granular details revealed through vibrant visualisations, you can make decisions within seconds of collecting the data.

-Reveal the customer journey across devices, geographies, and more.
+Reveal the customer journey across devices, geographies and more.

 Customers interact with your brand through multiple touchpoints across multiple channels during their journey, which translates to endless possibilities to target your audiences.
 Customers will be in different geographies, using various devices.

 The customer journey is typically unique, but there may be common attributes and patterns shared by your customers.
-With an even wider scope using our powerful advanced analytics features, you’re able to segment audience behaviors based upon common journey touchpoints and learn why those experiences led to a common outcome.
+With an even wider scope using our powerful advanced analytics features, you’re able to segment audience behaviours based upon common journey touchpoints and learn why those experiences led to a common outcome.